s4nj1th/fogos/README.md

 <p>A fast and simple website blocker using /etc/hosts</p>
 </div>

 **`fogos`** is a minimal command-line tool written in Go to block or unblock websites on your system by modifying `/etc/hosts`.
 It supports checking the block status, listing blocked websites, and works on Linux and macOS.
+(Haven't yet tested it on Windows)

 ## Installation